boulajp/Building-a-Custom-GameCube-Controller/README.md

 <center><img src="picture11.PNG"></center>

-<center><i>A photo of the controller with the custom picture buttons installed</i></center>
+<center><i>A photo of a controller with the custom picture buttons installed</i></center>

 ### 2.3 Mistakes and Lessons Learned

 Thankfully, I encountered no significant issues during the picture button design and installation process.
-This success highlights the importance of working with skilled vendors and planning the design carefully.
+The only issue I encountered was the lack of timeliness from the modder I worked with - it took nearly two months to actually have these buttons's made, and they arrived less than a week before I had to give the controller away!

 ## Part 3: PHOB Motherboard Installation

 ### 3.1 Harvesting Parts from a Donor Controller

-To build this custom controller, I used my JP White GameCube controller as a donor.
-The process involved disassembling the donor controller and harvesting the necessary components described in the next section.
+To build this custom controller, I used my Japanese White GameCube controller as a donor, as it checked all the boxes I needed out of a donor - It had a white shell, Type-3 stickboxes, and (relatively) minimal wear to the components I needed to harvest.
+The process involved disassembling the donor controller and harvesting the necessary components, which are listed in the next section.

 ### 3.2 Soldering Components